amolrv/amolrv.github.io/_posts/2023-08-12-clear-and-honest.md

 }
 ```

-By looking at the signature, the caller simply doesn't know that it's going to throw an error.
-This kind of code block affects engineers in two ways:
+The function signature appears simple, but it hides a critical detail - it can throw an exception.
+This lack of transparency creates two significant problems:

-1. Increases cognitive overload, as the caller has to read and understand the code block before using it.
+1. **Cognitive Overhead**: Developers must dive into the implementation to understand the complete behavior
-2. Hampers trust.
+2. **Trust Issues**: When signatures don't tell the whole story, developers become wary of using any code without thorough investigation

-An honest signature could have been something like:
+Here are two alternative approaches that make the function's behavior explicit:

 ```kotlin
 (account: Account, amount: NonNegativeCurrency) -> Account